 2. Fuel Tank/Oil Is Low

-For a generator to work properly, it needs to have enough fuel and oil.
+For a generator to work correctly, it needs to have enough fuel and oil.
 The keeps all of the elements moving smoothly, while the fuel is the necessary energy to produce your electricity.

-As long as you know what fuel your generator uses, you can fill the fuel tank yourself.
+You can fill the fuel tank yourself if you know what fuel your generator uses.
 To check the oil level, just look at the dipstick.

 Here is a generator maintenance checklist for basic maintenance you can do at home.
 At-home generator maintenance is more than just fuel and oil checks.